“Nobody Died At Sandy Hook”

 “They ran that one guy off into the woods and then they arrested him.
 They took him away and there was no connectedness to that.” pg.
 103

-Nobody was “run off into the woods” and no one was arrested.
-Being detained does not mean that you’re being arrested.
-One would reasonably expect a “school security expert” to know that.
+Nobody was “run off into the woods,” and nobody was arrested.
+Being briefly detained—especially during an active shooter response—is not the same thing as being arrested.
+One would expect a self-described school security expert to understand that basic distinction.

-- Two reporters who were held at gunpoint until their identities could be determined.
+- Two reporters were temporarily held at gunpoint until they could be identified and cleared.

-Chris’s story is corroborated by Newtown Patrol Police Sergeant David Kullgren’s statement (Book 6, –1.pdf):
+His account is corroborated by Newtown Patrol Sergeant David Kullgren (Book 6, –1.pdf):

 “And I didn’t see any students either and that really bothered me.” pg.
 103